comgeneltd/BackupToS3/README.md

 - Deduplication of files using checksum comparison
 - Support for encrypted configuration to protect credentials
 - Scheduling capabilities for automated backups
+- Verification of backups to ensure data integrity
 - Detailed reports and logging

 ## Documentation